HL7NZ/nhi/input/pagecontent/matchPatient.md

 #### Overview

-The local system sends a request to the NHI with patient details to match <br />
+* The local system sends a request to the NHI with patient details to match
-The NHI does a search and returns a bundle of patient records that represent possible matches <br />
+* The NHI does a search and returns a bundle of patient records that represent possible matches
-These are ordered from most likely (1) to least likely (0)
+* These are ordered from most likely (1) to least likely (0)

 <div>
 {% include match-patient.svg %}